dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Microarchitecture-Specific Issues.md

 \hfill \break

-We already discussed how to align objects in {#sec:secMemAlign}.
+We already discussed how to align objects in [@sec:secMemAlign].
 In most processors, the L1 cache is designed to be able to read data at any alignment.
 Generally, even if a load/store is misaligned but does not cross the cache line boundary, it won't have any performance penalty.

 However, when a load or store crosses cache line boundary, such access requires two cache line reads (*split load/store*).
 It requires using a *split register*, which keeps the two parts and once both parts are fetched, they are combined into a single register.
 The number of split registers is limited.
 When executed sporadically, split accesses generally complete without any observable performance impact to overall execution.
 However, if that happens frequently, misaligned memory accesses will suffer delays.